ldoocy/project_template/README.md

 ## Methods

 We developed an extended social force and personality model based on the Helbing's social force model, as well as real data from observed human motion.
-To explore our research questions, we utilized agent based modeling and AnyLogic (Personal Learning Edition 8.2.3; [AnyLogic, 2017](#references)).
+To explore our research questions, we utilized ABM and AnyLogic (Personal Learning Edition 8.2.3; [AnyLogic, 2017](#references)).
 First, we created a simplified simulation of a hallway pedestrian scenario to replicate previous research on the social force model ([Helbing & Molnar, 1995](#references)).
 Then, to build upon this model, we added an additional variable to consider individual personality.
 Specifically, for this preliminary study, we focused on introversion and extraversion, two diametrically opposed constructs that influence social behavior and interpersonal interactions ([Eysenck, 1952](#references)).
 For the current study, we utilized AnyLogic simulation software to implement the model.